richmahn/en_tn/jos/10/intro.md

 # Joshua 10 General Notes #

 #### Structure and formatting ####

-Some translations prefer to set apart extended or important quotations.
-The ULB and many other English translations indent the lines of 10:12-13, which is a quotation.
+The ULB indents the lines in 10:12-13 because they are a poem.

 #### Special concepts in this chapter ####